The following blog was first published in April, 2011.

 Vincent gave Gauguin, Two Sunflowers.

-And Gauguin presented Vincent with Les Negresses (Among the Mangoes).
+And Gauguin presented Vincent with The Mango Trees, Martinique,

 The two sunflowers would expand to twelve, even fourteen flowers in August, 1888, as Vincent embarked on a new series The impending arrival of Gauguin was Van Gogh’s inspiration (although Paul did not actually move to Arles until October).
 As Vincent wrote to his brother Theo, “Nothing but big sunflowers….If I carry out this idea there will be a dozen panels.
 So the whole thing will be a symphony in blue and yellow.”